nuridinmohammad/vocaGame-Frontend/README.md

 2. Install dependencies:
    `npm install or yarn add`

+3. Install dependencies:
+   `npm install --save-dev or yarn add -D`

-3. Start the development server:
+4. Start the development server:
    `npm run dev or yarn dev`

-4. Open your web browser and navigate to `http://localhost:3000` to view the application.
+5. Open your web browser and navigate to `http://localhost:3000` to view the application.

 ## Dependencies